TrueSparrowSystems/slackmin/README.md

 [Express.js routing](https://expressjs.com/en/guide/routing.html) knowledge is required.

 ## Slack app setup
-First, we need to setup slack app as mentioned in [this guide](https://api.slack.com/authentication/basics).
+First, we need to setup a slack app as mentioned in [this guide](https://api.slack.com/authentication/basics).
 Following are the major steps involved:

 - Create a slack app.
 Visit https://api.slack.com/apps.
 - Configure request URL for interactive components.
-Refer [here](https://api.slack.com/interactivity/handling) for details.
+Click [here](https://api.slack.com/interactivity/handling) for details.
 - Configure slash commands.
-Refer [here](https://api.slack.com/interactivity/slash-commands) for details.
+For more details [click here](https://api.slack.com/interactivity/slash-commands).
 - Add scopes chat:write and chat:write:public to the bot token scopes.
 Then install the app.
-Refer [here](https://api.slack.com/scopes) for details.
+Refer [Slack Scopes](https://api.slack.com/scopes) for details.

 Keep a note of your slack App ID, slack Signing Secret and slack_bot_user_oauth_token.
 It will be required in further steps.